-"First: the obligations set forth in Article 76 of the United Nations Charter and Articles 3 and 5 of the Trusteeship Agreement for Nauru of 1 November 1947.
+First: the obligations set forth in Article 76 of the Charter of the United Nations and articles 3 and 5 of the Trusteeship Agreement for Nauru of 1 November 1947.

 Second: the international standards generally recognized as applicable in the implementation of the principle of self-determination.